Kashyap2097/Factory-Layout-Optimization/README.md

   - imageio

 # Documentation
-There are different types of  classes corresponding to the unequal shape of the facilities This claasses are:
+There are different types of  classes corresponding to the machine shapes utilized in the facilities This claasses are:
   - `Horiz_Rectangle`
   - `Vert_Rectangle`